 As part of the purchase, CGL received 2,250,000 Series P Warrants and an option to acquire an additional 10% Distribution Interest in the cash flows Goldrich receives from its interest in GNP.
 Each Series P Warrant is exercisable to purchase one share of common stock of the Company at \$0.07, for a period of five (5) years.
-The Distribution Interest option to purchase an additional 10% of Goldrich's future cash flow from GNP must be exercised before July 1, 2016 in consideration of a one-time cash payment of \$1.3 million.
+The Distribution Interest option to purchase an additional 10% of Goldrich's future cash flow from GNP in consideration of a one-time cash payment of \$1.3 million was not exercised before July 1, 2016 and has expired.